-In the course of my work, I’ve interviewed Nobel laureates, flown in homemade aircraft, chased tornadoes through the midwest, and spent a month at sea with scientists studying exotic life on the ocean floor.
-Along the way, I’ve earned journalism fellowships from the Woods Hole Oceanographic Institution, the National Center for Atmospheric Research, Carnegie Mellon University, and the Marine Biological Laboratory.
+In the course of my career, I’ve interviewed Nobel laureates, flown in homemade aircraft, chased tornadoes through the midwest, and spent a month at sea with scientists studying exotic life on the ocean floor.
+Along the way, I’ve earned fellowships from the National Center for Atmospheric Research, Carnegie Mellon University, and the Marine Biological Laboratory.

 Before setting out independently, I worked as as a web producer at NOVA, the PBS science series, where I launched and hosted NOVA’s award winning audio podcast.
 I also created audio featuresblog posts, and interactive pieces for the show’s website, and produced the NOVA Minute, a science radio segment that aired weekday mornings on WGBH-FM Boston.